David-Carlson/BlackBody/README.md

 # BlackBody Radiation Simulator
 I simulated blackbody radiation, which is light (and other spectrums) given off an object due to heat.
 [Wikipedia](https://en.wikipedia.org/wiki/Black-body_radiation) elaborates well on this.
+I created this project with a friend of mine, Sean Ceallaign.
 I also created an offshoot of this in ProcessingJS.
 [Check it out, it's interactive!](khan)

 For a given heat, I can calculate the power of any particular wavelength of electro-magnetic radiation.